synshop/rtfm/docs/editors/Style/Articles.md

 ---
+description: RTFM guidelines on writing articles in general.
+Specific types of articles have their own pages.
 tags:
     - editors
     - style
+    - articles
 ---
 # Articles
 This article along with more specific articles describes the structure of specific pages.